It is a great place for children to ride their bikes.

 The birds were enjoying the morning too -

-An eagle was fishing, swans were courting, parrots were chatting, cormorants were sitting in their tree, pelicans were duck diving, and an ibis was stalking in the shallows.
+An eagle was fishing, swans were gliding, parrots were chatting, cormorants were sitting in their tree, pelicans were duck diving, and an ibis was stalking in the shallows.

 and the kangaroos were looking, grazing and hopping.
 You often seen them in the paddocks along this stretch of road, so it is a good place to take overseas visitors (or city people!) to see kangaroos.